volfpeter/htmy/docs/index.md

 There are a couple of notable exceptions to this, where components by design allow XML/HTML inputs and assume they are safe:

 - `Snippet`: The primary use-case is to efficiently render XML/HTML templates, filling in placeholders with dynamic content.
 In this case you must ensure that the input template itself is safe!
-- `MD`: This component builds on `Snippet` to support markdown inputs, and doing automatic markdown to HTML conversion.
-You must ensure that the input text is safe!
+- `MD`: This component builds on `Snippet` to support markdown inputs and performs automatic markdown to HTML conversion.
+You must ensure the input text is safe!

 ## AI assistance